-Apple's new smart home setup also cleverly brings the Apple TV into play to act as a sort of super secure smart home hub.
+Apple's smart home setup cleverly leverages the Apple TV as a super secure, secret smart home hub.

-It can manage the commands being sent to your HomeKit devices as well as enabling remote access and geofencing support.
-You could, for instance, view a live feed from a smart security camera when you're out at work or switch scenes as you would if you were in the house.
+It can manage commands and automations for your HomeKit devices, as well as enabling remove access and geofencing support.
+You could, for example view a live feed from a smart security camera when you're out at work or switch scenes as if you were right at home.

 Apple Home: HomeKit devices

-Just like previous badges, there is also a 'Works with HomeKit' symbol that will be on compatible devices from third party companies.
+Just make sure you spot that 'Works with HomeKit' badge that'll show up on compatible devices from third party companies.

 Apple Home: On the Apple Watch

 The Apple Watch hasn't been left out here.
-Now watchOS 3 is rolling out to Apple Watch owners, and arriving on the new Series 2 model, you can use your smartwatch to get alerts e.g. 'there's someone at the door' and control accessories.
-It's not the full Home app experience as on an iPhone and iPad but you can switch between scenes and switch devices on and off.
+Thanks to watchOS 3, you can use your smartwatch to get alerts and control accessories.
+It's not the full Home app experience that you'll get on an iPhone and iPad, but you can still do things like switch between scenes and switch devices on and off.

-It's been two years since HomeKit first launched, so Apple has made us wait for something that really should've been available from the start.
-The Home app might not be a groundbreaking addition, but it's definitely one that will make smart home life a whole lot easier.
-And for many people, this could be the push they need to finally make their home smart.
+It's been about three years since HomeKit first launched, and Apple has been steadily building it up - making us wait for something that really should've been available from the start.
+The Home app might not be a groundbreaking addition, but it'll definitely make living the smart home life a lot easier.
+And it'll get better as Apple updates its OS.

-We'll be living with Apple Home and HomeKit tech so look out for more Apple Home features coming soon.
+As always, we'll be living with Apple Home and HomeKit devices on an ongoing basis, so continue to look out for new reviews and features.